AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

   - `*_paired.sorted.length_100.bam.bai`
   Remove files that are not required after this step completes.

+  > **Wall time** with 40 cores the job took 18m 7s.
+Try reducing to 20 cores.
+If time does not increase much further reduce cores.
 - **`rule coverm`**
    > **Note to self:** Add in the option of running CoverM.
 This should not be part of the main pipeline but an option if MAGs from metagenomic sequencing of the same samples are avalible.